 A solar PV system generates electricity by converting sunlight into electricity that can be used in your home or business.
 This reduces the amount of electricity you need to purchase from your utility.
 If your system produces more electricity than you need at any given time, it will actually spin your meter backwards to supply the grid.
 Your utility keeps track of how much electricity you supply to the grid as well as how much you purchase, and bills you only for your net electricity consumption (via net metering.)
 At the end of any billing period, if overall electricity production exceeds consumption (indicated by a negative meter read) a billing credit is applied to your next bill.

 The size of a solar PV system is often described in watts (W) or kilowatts (kW).
-1,000 W = one kW.
+1,000 W = 1 kW.
 Watts are a unit of power, just like the horsepower of an engine.
 They express the maximum possible output of energy the system can produce at any point in time.
 When sunlight strikes solar PV panels, they produce electricity that is measured in kilowatt hours (kWh).
 Kilowatt hours are the units of energy you buy from your utility and use in your home to run your appliances, lighting and electronics.

 What kinds of incentives are available?